Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence to keep their dogs safe.

 - Safer: The static correction is safer than the electric charge emitted by physical electric fences.
 It doesn’t burn your dog or cause aggressive behaviors.

-- Low maintenance: Since the fence doesn’t include any wires and posts, maintaining its good working condition is not costly.
+- Low maintenance: Since the fence doesn’t include wires and posts, maintaining its good working condition is not costly.
 All you need to do is ensure the special collar and transmitter work perfectly.

 - Works well with multiple dogs: You can sync the transmitter to multiple collars.
 Regardless of the number of dogs in your yard, you’ll experience the same convenience.

-- Affordable: Purchasing a wireless electric fence for your dogs is way cheaper than installing several posts in your yard and erecting a physical fence.
+- Affordable: Purchasing a wireless electric fence for your dogs is cheaper than installing several posts in your yard and erecting a physical fence.
 Hence, it’s a better option in many ways.

 - Portable: As long as there is no issue with your transmitter’s radio signal, you can set up the fence anywhere.
 Everything will seamlessly work as expected.